nqmgaming/nqmgaming/README.md

 - YouTube: [https://youtube.com/nqmgaming](https://youtube.com/channel/UCs90j_mc0KKvLP2Wfgjxt5w)

 ### Skill
-- AI, Java, Kotlin, Html/CSS, Javascript, Bash, Linux, SQL, Tool, Find Bug in-app, UX/UI Design, Team leader  :)) and I am a student
+- AI, Java, Kotlin, Html/CSS, Javascript, Bash, Linux, SQL, Tool, Find Bug in-app, UX/UI Design, Team leader and more than I know maybe you know 😎😎😎😎😎  :)) and I am a student

 ## What do I want??
 - Learn more and more 🤣

+## You know what?
+- If it weren't for homework, I wouldn't want to develop an e-commerce application, but during the coding process I learned quite a lot.